usagizmo/webapp-template/apps/pages/README.md

 **Updating External Links:**

 1. When URLs in your HTML files change, delete `tests/external-links.txt`
-2. Run `pnpm test` to regenerate the file with current URLs
+2. Run `bun test` to regenerate the file with current URLs
 3. This ensures the link validation stays up-to-date with your content

 ### Image Optimization